Sachinaswal29/Stroke_Disease_Prediction/README.md

 **Libraries imported**

-->NumPy
+👉NumPy
-Python library which deals with arrays, basically used for scientific computations.
+• Python library which deals with arrays, basically used for scientific computations.
 Used for performing linear algebra, matrix multiplication, Fourier transform.

-->Pandas
+👉Pandas
-Used analyze data.
+• Used analyze data.
 Works on various file formats such as SQL, JSON, Microsoft Excel.
 Data manipulation operations such as merging, selecting, reshaping and data cleaning in general.

-->Matplotlib Pyplot
+👉Matplotlib Pyplot
-Has collection of functions that makes matplotlib  works like MATLAB.
+• Has collection of functions that makes matplotlib  works like MATLAB.
 Basically, used for data visualization, also includes functions such as creating a figure, plotting area etc.

-->Seaborn
+👉Seaborn
-It is a data visualization based on matplotlib.
+• It is a data visualization based on matplotlib.
 It provides high-level interface for drawing informative and attractive graphs.

-->Tkinter
+👉Tkinter
-It is a simple and easy to use in-built python model used for designing user interface.
+• It is a simple and easy to use in-built python model used for designing user interface.
 Here this module is used to create 1920x1080 window with the necessary widgets for taking inputs.

+**Data cleaning**
+•	Data was cleaned for missing data and null values.
+Missing data was dealt by removing the rows with null values or redundant values.